 Adapting urban water resources management to climate change with private sector participation

-Title: Adaptation of water resources management in urban areas to climate change with private sector participation
+Title: Adapting urban water resources management to climate change with private sector participation (ProACC)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)